qunitjs/qunit/docs/api/assert/throws.md

 * An Error object.
 * An Error constructor, evaluated as `errorValue instanceof expectedMatcher`.
 * A RegExp that matches (or partially matches) the string representation.
-* A callback Function that must return `true` to pass the assertion check.
+* A callback with your own custom validation, that returns `true` or `false`.

-<p class="note" markdown="1">In very few environments, like Closure Compiler, `throws` may cause an error.
-There you can use `assert.raises()`.
-It has the same signature and behaviour, just a different name.</p>
+<p class="note" markdown="1">If you need to comply with classic ES3 syntax, such as in early versions of Closure Compiler, you can use `assert.raises()`, which is an alias for `assert.throws()`.
+It has the same signature and behaviour.</p>

 ## Changelog